Asparagus and Feta Quiche: An Inviting Blend of History and Unique Flavors

-One way to prevent a soggy bottom crust is to blind-bake it before adding the filling.
-This means pre-baking the crust for a few minutes before adding the filling.
-Another option is to brush the bottom of the crust with an egg wash or a thin layer of cheese before adding the filling, which can create a barrier and help prevent moisture from seeping into the crust.
+Ensuring the bottom crust of a quiche doesn't get soggy is key.
+Blind-baking the crust i.e., pre-baking it for a few minutes before adding the filling is one method.
+Another is to brush the bottom with an egg wash or a thin layer of cheese, which could act as a barrier and help prevent the moisture from making the crust soggy.

 Asparagus and Feta Quiche

 2 cups broccoli florets, chopped

 - 1 cup asparagus, trimmed and cut into 1-inch pieces